spencer411/2021_Bioinformatics_Fellowship/README.md

 Once the conda environment is activated, an example of how FastANI might be executed in a folder full of genomes can be found below:

 ```
-fastANI --ql list1.txt --rl list2.txt -o fastani_senterica.txt
+fastANI --ql list1.txt --rl list2.txt -o fastani_output.txt
 ```

-In the above script we are comparing genomes from list1.txt to list2.txt and the output is written to fastani_senterica.txt.
-To create a list of genomes for FastANI, one can simply use the following code to create a list for a given folder:
+In the above script we are comparing genomes from list1.txt to list2.txt and the output is written to fastani_output.txt.
+To create a list of genomes for FastANI, one can simply use the following code to create a list for a given folder, where the * symbol acts as a wild card, telling the command line to list everything that ends in .fa:

 ```
 ls *.fa > list1.txt